 Clicking on ‘Select Dataset’ pops up the window of ‘Select Regressor’.

-Fig. 7: Choosing an appropriate algorithm for building an ML model
+Fig. 7: Choosing an appropriate algorithm to build an ML model

-Clicking ‘Create New Model Version’ creates an ML model using the Neural Network algorithm
+Clicking ‘Create New Model Version’ created a model using the algorithm

 Fig. 8: Machine Learning Model building progress.